- 26th - 27th March 2026

 - Single-point, consent-based digital care plans can transform care, reducing caregiver burden, improving safety, and enabling true collaboration between families and clinicians.

-Hannah Humphrey, Lived Experience Expert,
+Hannah Humphrey, Lived Experience Expert, Independent Patient Advocate

 PERSONALISED & INTELLIGENT SOLUTIONS

-- Show how Thrive uses patient portals, mobile tools and virtual touchpoints to create real-time, two-way communication, giving people with a brain tumour immediate access to guidance, reassurance and
+- Show how Thrive uses patient portals, mobile tools and virtual touchpoints to create real-time, two-way communication, giving people with a brain tumour immediate access to guidance, reassurance and personalised coaching.

-personalised coaching. - Demonstrate how continuous, data-informed support empowers patients and caregivers, helping them track symptoms, manage uncertainty, and stay connected to specialist advice between clinical appointments.
+- Demonstrate how continuous, data-informed support empowers patients and caregivers, helping them track symptoms, manage uncertainty, and stay connected to specialist advice between clinical appointments.

-- Highlight the impact of digital therapeutics and structured coaching pathways within Thrive, showing how they improve self-management, emotional wellbeing and overall quality of life throughout the brain tumour journey.
+- Highlight the impact of digital therapeutics and structured coaching pathways within Thrive, showing how they improve self-management, emotional well-being, and overall quality of life throughout the brain tumour journey.

 Dr Helen Bulbeck, Director of Services & Policy, brainstrust

-- How an end-to-end approach—combining digital diagnostics (M PREG) with mechanistically targeted therapeutics (MZe786)—can transform the early detection, risk-stratification, and treatment of preeclampsia.
+- How an end-to-end approach—combining digital diagnostics (M-PREG) with mechanistically targeted therapeutics (MZe786)—can transform the early detection, risk-stratification, and treatment of preeclampsia.

-- Lessons from developing and integrating a full diagnostic-to therapeutic pathway, including biomarker science, algorithm validation, real world implementation, and translational drug development.
+- Lessons from developing and integrating a full diagnostic-to-therapeutic pathway, including biomarker science, algorithm validation, real-world implementation, and translational drug development.

 May Rezai, Chief Operations Officer, MirZyme Therapeutics